-7. As a root user, execute the following command to install BART:
+7. As a root user, use the following command to install the BART RPM package:

-'''

-yum install edb-bart
+dnf install edb-bart

-'''

 BART (the bart program and bart-scanner) is installed in the /usr/edb/bart/bin directory, referred to as <BART_HOME>.
 Repeat the installation process described in this section to install BART on all remote hosts where incremental backups are to be restored.